Zonisamide - Drug Monograph

 Drug Interactions

-• Other carbonic anhydrase inhibitors: Increased risk of metabolic acidosis and renal calculi
+• Increased risk of metabolic acidosis and nephrolithiasis

 Adverse Effects